 Recipient also agrees not to demonstrate or display the Product to any third party or any party outside of or apart from the Recipient.

 License.
-Recipient acknowledges that Recipients shall have only a limited, non-exclusive, nontransferable license to use the Product for a period not to exceed [beta test period, e.g. 60 days] days.
+Recipient acknowledges that Recipients shall have only a limited, non-exclusive, nontransferable license to use the Product for a period not to exceed 60 days.
 Recipient acknowledges and agrees that it will not use the Product for any purpose that is illegal.
 Because the Product is a "Beta Test" version only and is not error or bug free, Recipient agrees that it will use the Product carefully and will not use it in any way which might result in any loss of its or any third party's property or information.

 Report.
 Recipient shall report to Developer, as soon as practical, any perceived defect in the Product and, following the discovery of any material defect, shall terminate its use of the Product.
 At the conclusion of the Beta Test, Recipient shall provide to Developer an evaluation of the Product, including both positive and negative aspects.